silveradrian/cylvy-analyze-mkt-researchv1/DASHBOARD_PROJECT_OVERVIEW.md

-# Digital Landscape Dashboard Project Overview
+# Multi-Tenant Digital Landscape Dashboard Platform

 ## Project Summary

-The Digital Landscape Dashboard is a customer-facing analytics platform that provides comprehensive DSI (Digital Share Index) insights across 24 digital landscapes.
-Built as a containerized microservice, it leverages the main pipeline database to deliver real-time competitive intelligence and market positioning analytics.
+The Digital Landscape Dashboard is a **client-agnostic, multi-tenant SaaS platform** that provides comprehensive DSI (Digital Share Index) insights.
+Each client can have completely different digital landscapes, custom metrics, personas, and configurations.
+Built as a containerized microservice, it serves multiple clients with isolated data and customized analytics experiences.

 ---